DVLP-CMATERJU/Gaussian-Copula-Ensemble/README.md

-# Reshaping Inputs for Convolutional Neural Networks - Some common and uncommon methods
+# EC2: A Copula based Ensemble of CNNs for Malignancy Identification in Breast Histopathology and Cytology Images

 This is the official code release for the paper titled -